Advertiser Disclosure

 Aeroplan

-Alternatively, there’s a wide range of partner airlines, such as Avianca, EgyptAir, Ethiopian, Etihad Airways, EVA Air, LOT Polish Airlines, Lufthansa, SAS, Turkish Airlines, and TAP Air Portugal, which can be booked at fixed partner prices in economy or business class.
+Alternatively, there’s a wide range of partner airlines, such as Avianca, EgyptAir, Ethiopian, Etihad Airways, EVA Air, LOT Polish Airlines, Lufthansa, Turkish Airlines, and TAP Air Portugal, which can be booked at fixed partner prices in economy or business class.

 Between Toronto and Europe, a one-way flight in business class with partner airlines costs 60,000–70,000 Aeroplan points.